Grainular-Nord/nord.dev/guide/grains.md

 ## Updating a Grain's value

-To update a `grain`'s value, call it's `update` method with a updater callback provided.
+To update a `Grain`'s value, use its `update` method and provide a callback to update the value.

 ```js
 import { count } from '../count.grain.js';